Nathan-O/Racing_Game_Project/Dot./README.md

 *What changes would you make to your project if you continued with it in the future?*

 A count down timer to start the race

+*****Questions

+As far as using Object Orientation, I tried a few different methods, and wasn't able to get the board or game initiation to work with an object constructor.
+It was lost on me.

+The other thing I struggled with was .toggle() to move the characters.
+It was suggeste that I try that but got it to work not at all, ended up going with a different method all together.